Fujifilm X-A3 vs X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5, while the X-A5 does not have a direct successor.
+Both the X-A3 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The X-A3 was replaced by the Fujifilm X-A5, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A3 Manual (free pdf) or the online Fujifilm X-A5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A3 and the Fujifilm X-A5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.